Batteryless Grid-Tie

 knows that Las Vegas gets a lot more sunshine than Seattle.
 The

-higher your utility rate is (¢/kWh), the more economical a grid-tie PV
+higher your utility rate (¢ per KwH), the more economical a grid-tie PV

-system becomes since you are offsetting expensive energy that you would’ve
+system becomes, since you are offsetting expensive energy that you would

 bought from the utility company with clean free energy from the sun.
 To

-show you how much a grid-tie PV system can save you per year on your
+show you how much a grid-tie PV system can save per year on your

 electric bill, we have put together a couple of example systems to the